tbedford/Ant-Allocator/README.md

 This is not the most efficient data structure though, but serves to get a very basic design up and running.

+## Heap init

+When you initialize the heap you will most likely call down into the OS via a system call (it used to be something like `brk()` or `sbrk()`.
+So why not simply write a `malloc()` that just uses a system call every time you want to make an allocation?
+In a word - efficiency.
+OS system calls are comparatively slow, and a fairly complex application might make thousands of calls to allocate memory.
+Imagine something like a DBMS or a game making thousands of little allocations for small buffers, strings, graphics and so on.
+Making a system call every time would be horribly inefficient.

+However, there is one point at which you can get away with it and that's when your app or system starts.
+It makes a one-time call into the OS to grab a nice hunk of memory to manage as the heap.
+Potentially you could go back cap in hand to the OS at some point to expand the heap, but you really don't want to be doing that on every `malloc()`.

+You probably will need something to free up the main heap too.

 ## malloc()

-Simple case: You would walk along the linked-list checking for the first free block of suitable size.
+Simple case: You walk along the linked-list checking for the first free block of suitable size.
 Unless the free block was of exactly the right size, it would then be split into an allocated block and a new free block in the list (with its new metadata).
 This requires you insert a new node (a free block) into the linked-list.
 This is basically the "first fit" approach.

 ## free()